rust-hosted-langs/book/booksrc/chapter-allocation-api.md

 * garbage collection information such as a mark flag

-We want to create a flexible interface to a language while also ensuring that the language _will_ provide the information that the allocator and garbage collector in _this_ crate need.
+We want to create a flexible interface to a language while also ensuring that the interpreter will provide the information that the allocator and garbage collector in _this_ crate need.

 We'll define a trait for the user to implement.